- Oops!Something went wrong.Please try again later.

 “It may be something as simple as, they love pets,” Levin says.
 “So you send them pictures of pets except buried in the code of that picture is malware.
 So you click on the picture, and now you could have put ransomware on their computer, or you could have put a keystroke logger on the computer.”
 Once they’re in, scammers can use your identity “to get medical benefits, open accounts, drain bank accounts, you name it,” says Levin.

-Malwarebytes offers defense against malware attacks, so installing this software in advance will give you the ability to engage freely on social media and across the web.
+MalwareBytes offers complete defense against malware attacks, so installing this software in advance will give you the ability to engage freely on social media and across the web.
 It removes any viruses and malware it detects on your computer, too, and one account can be applied to up to three Windows or Mac devices.
 Try it free for 30 days, then pay just $5 a month afterward for ultimate virus and malware protection.

 Read more on Yahoo Life: